The Jaylon Smith Experience: Back on Top, and Bringing the Cowboys with Him

 This belief this season has been contagious in Dallas.
 Each hit, each speech, each conversation Smith initiates is galvanizing, electrifying, because everyone on this roster remembers that Fiesta Bowl.
 They saw him pound the turf, then saw him rehabbing every day.
 The injury is a part of Smith and, absolutely, a part of these Dallas Cowboys.
 His energy has become their energy.

 Cornerback Byron Jones vividly recalls Smith limping all over the facility with a bulky brace over his knee.
 Jones wondered when the day would come where Smith would appear down, depressed, defeated.
-It never came.
+He was ready to console, to help heal.
+And he never needed to.

 Smith never stopped smiling.